Sessions

 Session Persistence

-Server-Side Sessions
+Resuming Sessions

-// Resume a specific session
+// Load a previous session by ID

 This loads the full conversation history from the server.